-Edgar Wallace - Watch Order: Reinl Films
+Edgar Wallace Movies: Reinl Films

 This watch order lists the foundational films from Harald Reinl, the director who launched the Edgar Wallace series and established its early aesthetic.
 His five films span from the genre-defining original through to the mid-1960s, showcasing a more serious, noir-inflected approach.